-1. Toll-Free numbers cannot be used as a numerical Caller ID (without using the RPID field and a valid local number).
+1. Do toll free numbers have caller ID?
+Toll-Free numbers cannot be used as a numerical Caller ID (without using the RPID field and a valid local number).

 2. Toll-Free numbers cannot maintain CNAM Storage.